-$\forall t \ [Occlude(t, inpocket(boris, gun)) \equiv t = 7 \land Holds(6, loc(boris), loc(gun))] \\\forall t \ [Occlude(t, inpocket(dimiter, gun)) \equiv false]$
+''' \forall t \ [Occlude(t, \mathsf{inpocket}(\mathsf{boris}, \mathsf{gun})) \leftrightarrow t = 7 \land Holds(6, \mathsf{loc}(\mathsf{boris}), \mathsf{loc}(\mathsf{gun}))] \forall t \ [Occlude(t, \mathsf{inpocket}(\mathsf{dimiter}, \mathsf{gun})) \leftrightarrow \mathsf{false}] '''

-18.8 Representing Ramifications in TAL
+1.8 Representing Ramifications in TAL

-The ramification problem [46, 20, 37, 48, 51, 21, 62, 25, 68] states that it is unreasonable to explicitly specify all the effects of an action in an action specification itself.
+The ramification problem [46, 20, 36, 47, 50, 21, 59, 25, 65] states that it is unreasonable to explicitly specify all the effects of an action in an action specification itself.
 One would rather prefer to state the direct effects of actions in the action specification and then use deductive machinery to derive the indirect effects of actions using the direct effects of actions together with general knowledge of directional dependencies among features specified in some background theory.
 The feature dependencies specified do not necessarily have to be based solely on notions of physical or other causality, but often are.
-A solution to the ramification problem is important from the representational perspective, where one strives for incremental, modular and intuitive characterizations of action and change.
+A solution to the ramification problem is important from the representational perspective, where one strives after incremental, modular and intuitive characterizations of action and change.
 When one thinks of actions at a certain level of abstraction, one normally thinks of actions in terms of their direct effects and one would like to represent actions as such.
 On the other hand, causality plays an important role in any type of reasoning about action and change, therefore modular and incremental theories of causal and other dependencies among features is equally important to represent as is the interaction between actions and causal theories.